rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

 I won't cover `docker export` and `docker import` in this post!
 But in case you come across this, the TL;DR is:

 A Docker image, which is built from a `Dockerfile`, is like a template which includes the specifications for layers to build and run your application.
-Docker `save` and `load` only works with Docker images, while `export` and `import` will only be used to e.g. export a snapshot of the container's filesystem.
+Docker `save` and `load` only works with Docker images, while `docker export` and `docker import` will only be used to e.g. export a snapshot of the container's filesystem.

 ### `docker save`